Fildrance/GetTheFoodAlready/README.md

 ## About project

-This application server two purposes:
+This application serves two purposes:
-* First of all, i helps me to choose what to get for dinner at times i just don't know what i want.
-(And also it uses smarter filters then original site!).
+* First of all, it helps me to choose what to get for dinner at times i just don't know what i want.
+(And also it uses smarter filters then ones original site have!).
-* And second (but i guess most impartantly) this is sample of usual architectual approaches i use in most of projects.
+* And second (but, i guess, most impartantly) this is sample of usual architectual approaches i use in most of projects.
 I usually work with web applications, but most of patterns can be used in literally every application from console to microservices, just on different scale.
-Of course most of patterns used is overengineering, but from this standpoint it is more inclined towards just showcase, minimalistic, yet fancy.
+Of course most of patterns used here can and will look like overengineering, but from this standpoint - project is just more inclined towards showcase, minimalistic, yet fancy.

 ### Notable patterns
  * Strategies are used to choose how to roll vendor point and food items